 You can reach Birya by taking bus number 20 from the main bus station to Machane Meishar Station (מחנה מישר) and then continuing by foot to the Birya Fortress.
 The ride costs about 5 ILS and is 20 minutes long.
 The bus leaves every 90 minutes.

-There are many other things to see in the city and its surroundings, amongst them Safed Cemetery, some small museums, the Messiah Alleyway, and the Mamluk Khan, that is today Ruth Rimonim Hotel.
+There are many other things to see in the city and its surroundings, amongst them Safed Cemetery, some small museums, the Messiah Alleyway, and the Mamluk Khan, which is today Ruth Rimonim Hotel.

 Looking for a good place to eat in Safed?
 I’d recommend Falafel Yitzhak (פלאפל יצחק) on Jerusalem Street, a bit farther on from the old Rothschild Hospital.
 Prices are great and food is great as well.